AGameAnx/dok-repo/README.md

 # Homeworld: Deserts of Kharak - More Maps Repository
-Please add a description for your uploads here and sort alphabetically by `Name`.
+Please add a description for your uploads here and sort alphabetically by `Command`.
 If you want to upload a temporary testing layout or patch put a dash before its name and don't add it to the list.

 ## Layouts